mybuddymichael/poke/README.md

 See, like I said, simple.

-## Currently
+### Currently

 Poke is in an alpha of alpha state right now.
 The engine is being actively built and much is frequently changing.
 It's not a game.
 It's not fun in any way.
 However, if after that you would like to try it out, here's how...

-## Installation
+### Installation

 Poke runs on Ruby 1.9.x.
 To easily install this, I highly recommend you install [RVM].
 You can read how on the RVM website.
 I also recommend you install the [Bundler] gem, which makes installation and updating of gems crazy-easy.
-So, without further adieu:
+So, without further ado:

 Currently: